 Every once in a while you come upon a place that moves you in inexplicable ways.
-Its not its beauty, nor its history, or its people or the food… its the combination of it all that makes you pause and think “I can’t believe I’ve never heard of this place!”
+It's not the beauty, nor the history, or the people or the food… it's the combination of it all that makes you pause and think “I can’t believe I’ve never heard of this place before!”

 Well, Pki’in is one of those places.
-This village of about 4,500 inhabitants lies high above the Pki’in Valley, the geological divide between the Western and Central Upper Galilee in Northern Israel.
+This village of about 4,500 inhabitants lies high above the Pki’in Valley, the geological divide between the Western and Eastern Upper Galilee in Northern Israel.

 The mountainous Upper Galilee has always been somewhat remote, more so in the past, where those who wished to get away escaped to in their time of need.
 Many found refuge in these gorgeous mountains and their out-of-the-way villages; Jews, Druze, Muslims and Christians.